 Durability and reliability — built for tough conditions.

-Versatility — suitable for both business and family.
+Versatility — suitable for both business and family use.

-Customization options — from roofs to cargo beds (winches, canopies, racks, camping gear).
+Customization options — from roofs to beds (winches, canopies, bars, camping gear).

 Disadvantages